Melbourne cable tramway system: Toorak Line (1889-1926)

-The Toorak line opened on 15 February 1889, and ran between Toorak and City (Swanston Street).
-The initial city terminus was at Flinders Street, but this was extended northwards towards Queensberry Street on 20 January 1889.
-The line was truncated from Queensberry Street to Lonsdale Street on 11 February 1924 to allow the electric trams from the North to terminate in the city.
+The Toorak line opened on 15 February 1889, and ran between the terminus on Toorak Road at Kooyong, along Toorak Road, then joining the Prahran Line into the City on Swanston Street.
+The initial city terminus was at Flinders Street, but this was extended northwards to Queensberry Street on 20 January 1889.

+With electrification, the line was truncated back to Lonsdale Street on 11 February 1924 to allow the electric trams from the north to terminate in the city.
 The line was truncated to City Road on 26 December 1925, when the Swanston Street line was closed for electrification.
 The line was further truncated back to Domain Road on 12 January 1926, when the St Kilda Road line was being converted to electric traction.
 The rest of the line was finally closed on 1 October 1926.
 Both the car shed and the powerhouse located on the north-west corner of Toorak Road and Chapel Street.

 North Melbourne Line (1890-1935)

-The North Melbourne Line opened on 3 March 1890, and ran between Flemington Bridge and City (Elizabeth Street).
+The North Melbourne Line opened on 3 March 1890, and ran along Flemington Road from Flemington Bridge, then through North Melbourne via Abbotsford Street and Victoria Street, and joining the Brunswick Line into the City along Elizabeth Street.
 Trams initially terminated at Flinders Street, but due to congestion, the line was diverted at Lonsdale Street and through-routed to Brighton Road on 11 February 1924.

 The section between Flemington Bridge and Abbotsford Street was closed for electric conversion on 18 July 1925, which was first section cable line in Melbourne to close.
 The rest of the line closed for conversion to electric traction on 20 July 1935, though the Brunswick Line continued to use the Elizabeth Street section until 28 September 1935.
 The powerhouse was located on the west corner of Queensberry and Abbotsford Streets.
 The car shed was located was located near the Flemington Bridge terminus, but later was moved to Victoria Street, near the intersection of Howard Street after the Flemington Bridge section of the line was closed.